CausalRCA: Causal Inference based Precise Fine-grained Root Cause Localization for Microservice Applications: Related works

-Various existing research identifies possible root causes for a detected anomaly by visiting a causal graph constructed based on monitoring data.
-We provide the causal inference based root cause localization research in table \ref{tab:cal-graph}.
-CauseInfer\cite{chen2014causeinfer,chen2016causeinfer} and Microscope\cite{lin2018microscope,guan2018anomaly} collect information on service interactions and monitoring service latency and then process them based on PC and BFS(breadth first search) algorithms to determine possible faulty service of detected anomalies.
-CloudRanger\cite{wang2018cloudranger}, MS-Rank\cite{ma2019ms,ma2020self}, and AutoMAP\cite{ma2020automap} all exploit PC and random walk algorithms to build causal graphs and infer root causes.
-MS-Rank and AutoMAP use metrics not only service latency but throughput, power, and resource consumption, whereas AutoMAP develops novel operations to refine the causal graph.
-MicroCause\cite{meng2020localizing} mainly focuses on the root cause metric localization in a faulty service.
-It provides a PC-based causal graph building method for time-series data and infers root causes with the random walk method.
-MicroDiag\cite{wu2021microdiag} focuses on fine-grained root cause localization and applies a DirectLiNGAM to build causal graphs and PageRank to infer root causes.
+Existing CI-based root cause localization research works by constructing a causal graph based on monitoring data, i.e., including causal structure learning and root cause inference \cite{soldani2022anomaly}.
+Coarse-grained root cause localization usually builds a causal graph based on service level objective (SLO) metrics, such as service latency, and focuses on determining faulty services.
+For example, Microscope \cite{lin2018microscope,guan2018anomaly} collect information on service interactions and monitoring service latency and then processes them based on PC and breadth-first search (BFS) algorithms to determine possible faulty service of detected anomalies.
+In addition, CloudRanger \cite{wang2018cloudranger}, MS-Rank \cite{ma2019ms,ma2020self}, and AutoMAP \cite{ma2020automap} all exploit PC and random walk algorithms to build causal graphs and infer root causes.
+MS-Rank and AutoMAP use metrics not only service latency but also throughput, power, and resource consumption, whereas AutoMAP develops novel operations to refine the causal graph.
+Various coarse-grained root cause localization studies have been conducted, but they cannot assist operators in resolving application anomalies with accurate actions.